 Merge join:

 Now, performing marge join on tables Astronomy dataset and Query Distances, we find all points that look like every query point in terms of their distances.
+I may have been unclear on this point: a star point may have more distances than the query point, but every distance relative to the query point should be present (ignoring measurement errors for now) for the candidate star point.
 Here, we have table of matches: